Programming

 A number of different programming tools and methodologies have been shown throughout this work.
 Tools which are notable and/or which are used include:

-New ones are regularly developed, and future developments will be documented here as circumstances warrant.
+New ones are frequently developed, and future developments will be documented here as circumstances warrant.

 Naturally, any programming language which is able to write out files can be used to make G-code, and many programming languages have 3D libraries which will allow modeling in 3D --- this page will focus on those tools which are specifically applicable to CNC usage.